sdiehl/typechecker-zoo/docs/src/system-f-omega/code-generation.md

 #![struct!("system-f-omega/src/codegen/runtime.rs", RuntimeFunctions)]
 ```

-The runtime provides several categories of essential services through carefully designed functions that follow our calling conventions and value representations.
+The runtime provides several categories of essential services through functions that follow our calling conventions and value representations.
 Each runtime function is declared to Cranelift and can be called directly from generated code.

 The actual implementation of these runtime functions lives in a separate support library written in Rust with `no_std` to minimize dependencies: